 When the dominant coalition decides to extend and enforce a set of contractual rules for all contractual organizations that any elite forms, the institutional dynamics of the coalition change.
-The conditions under which elites might willing to make such a change are not the subject in this paper (although it is a very important issue), but elites must find themselves in a position where defending their interests against other elites is best accomplished by opening access to organizations.
+The conditions under which elites might willing to make such a change are not the subject in this paper (although it is a very important issue), but elites must find themselves in a position where defending their interests against other elites is best accomplished by adopting impersonal rules for the formation and operation of organizations.
 If any elite can form an organization, manipulating the interests of elites in order to ensure cooperation with the coalition becomes much more difficult.
 The pattern of interests that arises is unpredictable and constantly changing.

 The rules about forming organizations have now become impersonal (at least for elites).
 Any person has the same right to form an organization and draw on the third-party enforcement of the government.
 At the margin, the definition between an elite and non-elite begins to blur, as there is no institutional dynamic that works against diluting the identity of elites, like there is in a natural state.
-In order for open access to be sustained, the state, the organization that organizes other organizations, must develop the governance capacity to recognize organizations in an impersonal way.
+In order for open access to be sustained, the government must develop the capacity to recognize organizations in an impersonal way.
 Under open access, organized interests are able to form to work against inequitable treatment of citizens.
-These organized movements may not always bear fruit, but they become part of the mix of elements that the political actors can bring into a coalition to contest for control of the government.26 Open access economics plays a critical role in keeping access open in politics, as groups that are threatened by government policies organize to resist changes that harm them and urge other policies that benefit them.
+These organized movements may not always bear fruit, but they become part of the mix of elements that the political actors can bring into a coalition to contest for control of the government.
+Open access economics plays a critical role in keeping access open in politics, as groups that are threatened by government policies organize to resist changes that harm them and urge other policies that benefit them.

 Rent creation and rent seeking are never eliminated in an open access society, but competition tends to erode rents and make coalitions built simply on rent creation unstable over the long term.
 Changes in the rules always benefit some more than others and a continual interplay of interests produces changing rules over time.
-One stable default for rules, however, appears to be that new rules apply equally to everyone.27 Governments in open access societies appear to be much better able to deliver public services impersonally to all who qualify: driver's licenses, old age pensions, access to public utilities and services, property rights and registers, contract enforcement, and justice.
-Impersonal exchange, and impersonal relationships, are supported throughout these societies, because the expectation of almost everyone is that the rules will be applied impartially.
-That belief must be grounded in the reality of how rules really are applied.
+One stable default for rules, however, appears to be that new rules apply equally to everyone.
+Governments in open access societies appear to be much

-26It make take centuries for the non-elites to be completely integrated into the society of citizens, women did not get the right to vote in Switzerland until 1971.
+&lt;sup>28 It make take centuries for the non-elites to be completely integrated into the society of citizens, women did not get the right to vote in Switzerland until 1971.